This article covers Kentik’s Data Explorer dimensions that are unique to a specific data source (e.g., router model).

 Cisco IOS XR Dimensions

 These dimensions are used to filter or group-by on fields in flow records from Cisco products running the IOS XR operating system.
 These fields contain IPFIX "entity" values as described in IPFIX Information Elements.
-For additional information, see the Cisco document Configure NetFlow on IOS XR.

-Dimension name (portal) | Description | Type: | Direction |
+Dimension Name (Portal) | Description | Type: | Direction |

 Dest ToS | Entity 55: The IPFIX postIpClassOfService value, which is the post-observation value of ToS (Type of Service) field (IPv4) or Traffic Class field (IPv6) in the packet header. | integer | Dst only |